gpisano97/Micron/README.md

 * in the `try` section put your resource code, make your database code and don't forget to take the token if required (`$token = DataHelper::getToken();`) and verify it (`JWT::verify($token)`);
 * in `index.php` write your route: create an object from Route class (already done in the code) and use his method to define the route.
 All methods accept 3 parameters:
   1. `string $route` -> URI of the resources, can accept multiple parameters in bracket (example `product/{id}` in the `$params` array you will find a key `id` with         the correct value: `product/1` -> $params["id"] will contain `1`.
-  2. `$callback` -> this parameters has to be an anonymous function, and will be a function defined in php files in `api` folder.
+  2. `$callback` -> this parameter has to be an anonymous function, and will be a function defined in php files in `api` folder.
 If you want to use parameters don't         forget the `$params` array.
   3. `array $header` put here your headers.
 There are preconfigured array but don't worry, you can use what header you prefer.
 The form has to be "header" => "value" for example : `Access-Control-Allow-Origin : *` in the array will be `"Access-Control-Allow-Origin" => "*"`.
 * Now define the route according to the desired parameters, (check the example in source code, is very clear). `Route class` has a method for every HTTP method, and you can repeat the same URI with a different method: `$route->get("example", function(){ myGETFunction();});` and `$route->post("example", function(){myPOSTFunction();});` will be two different paths!